NBISweden/workshop-reproducible-research/pages/quarto/quarto-5-presentations.md

 # Divisions

 There are many ways you can add presentation-specific content to your slides, some of which you'd recognise from *e.g.* PowerPoint functionality.

+So called "divisions" or "divs" allow you to control the appearance of content in your slides.

-First, let's fix that issue with the table that was larger than the page.
-The problem here is one of *content overflow*, which can be fixed by adding a special `{.smaller}` *div* (a division).
+Let's fix that issue with the table that was larger than the page.
+The problem here is one of *content overflow*, which can be fixed by adding a special `{.smaller}` div.

+> **Note** <br>
+> Divs do not work for level1 headings (starting with a single `#`).

  * Add the `{.smaller}` div to the table header (it should read something like `## A table {.smaller}`) and render.